Jizz (birding): Etymology

-The term was first used in print in 1922, in Thomas Coward's "Country Diary" column for the Manchester Guardian of 6 December 1921; the piece was subsequently included in his 1922 book Bird Haunts and Nature Memories.
+The term was first used in print in 1922, in the ornithologist Thomas Coward's "Country Diary" column for The Manchester Guardian of 6 December 1921; the piece was subsequently included in his 1922 book Bird Haunts and Nature Memories.
 He attributed it to "a west-coast Irishman", and explained:

-Jeremy Greenwood concludes that the term was further popularised by its use by Miss E.I.
-Turner, "a popular author", in the journal Open Air in 1923.
+Jeremy Greenwood concludes that the term was further popularised by its use by Miss E. I. Turner, "a popular author", in the journal Open Air in 1923.

 There is a theory that it comes from the World War II RAF acronym GISS for "General Impression of Size and Shape (of an aircraft)", but the use of the term in 1922 precludes that.
-Another theory claims that jizz is a corruption of gestalt, a German word that roughly means form or shape.
+Another theory is that jizz is a corruption of gestalt, a German word that roughly means form or shape.
 Other possibilities include the word gist, or a contraction of just is.
-These theories were debunked by Jeremy Greenwood and his brother Julian in 2018.
+These theories were debunked by the ornithologist Jeremy Greenwood and his brother Julian in 2018.